noflopsquad/contract/README.md

 class UsersRepo
   extend Contract
-  methods :find_by_email, :delete # these are the methods
-                                  # that any adapter of this port
+  # These are the methods that any adapter of this port must implement
-                                  # must implement
+  methods :find_by_email, :delete
 end

+# For instance, this adapter is fine because it respects UsersRepo contract
-class MongoidUsersRepo
+class InMemoryUsersRepo
-  include Mongoid::Document

-  field :email, type: String
+  def initialize
+    @users = {}
+  end

   def find_by_email email
-    find_by(email: email)
+    @users[email]
   end

-  def delete id
+  def delete email
-    find(id).destroy
+    @users.delete(email)
   end
 end

-# this adapter is fine because it respects UsersRepo contract
-users_repo = UsersRepo.implemented_by(MongoidUsersRepo)
+users_repo = UsersRepo.implemented_by(InMemoryUsersRepo.new)
 => true

+# Whereas this other adapter is wrong because it does not implement delete
 class WrongUsersRepoImplementation
   def find_by_email email
     # anything
   end
 end

-# this adapter is wrong because it does not implement delete
-users_repo = UsersRepo.implemented_by(WrongUsersRepoImplementation)
+users_repo = UsersRepo.implemented_by(WrongUsersRepoImplementation.new)
 => Contract::NotAllMethodsImplemented: Not implemented [:delete]

+# Using a Mongoid repository adapter that uses singleton methods.
+# Notice that it doesn't fail because delete is provided by Mongoid::Document.
+class MongoidUsersRepo
+  include Mongoid::Document

+  field :email, type: String

+  def self.find_by_email email
+    find_by(email: email)
+  end
+end

+users_repo = UsersRepo.implemented_by(MongoidUsersRepo) # We are passing the class
+=> true
 ```